The 7 Best 90’s Styled Clothing That You Should Be Wearing

 The 90’s was the era of oversizing everything, from shirts to jackets to jeans.
 For women, mom jeans represented carefree and comfortable style.
 The high-waisted, oversized denim jeans were a staple of 90’s culture carried over from the previous decade.
 Suddenly, it was cool to dress like your parents.
 Even the cast Friends did it.
 Vintage mom jeans are perfect for that 90’s aesthetic.

 Michael Jordan’s popularized namesake of a sneaker was an emblem of the intensity of basketball culture throughout the late 20th century.
 Labeled by Complex as the greatest sneaker of the 90’s, the 11’s are the most hyped and most sought-after Jordans.
-The patent leather finish and the postmodern curvy silhouette are a signature of the Jordan brand and a staple of 90’s style.
+The patent leather finish and the postmodern curvy silhouette are a signature of the Jordan brand.